B-R-P/Vztor/README.md

-# Vztore
+# Vztor

 A high-performance key-value based vector database written in Zig.

 ## Overview

-Vztore combines the power of [NMSLIB](https://github.com/nmslib/nmslib) for efficient approximate nearest neighbor search with [LMDB](https://github.com/LMDB/lmdb) for persistent key-value storage.
+Vztor combines the power of [NMSLIB](https://github.com/nmslib/nmslib) for efficient approximate nearest neighbor search with [LMDB](https://github.com/LMDB/lmdb) for persistent key-value storage.
 It provides a simple API for storing, retrieving, and searching vectors with associated metadata.

 ## Features